bouffalolab/bl_docs/BL616_RM/en/RST/ADC.rst

 The programmable amplifier is used to further process the input signal, and it is set based on the characteristics of the input signal (DC/AC) to get a more accurate conversion value.

-The ADC sampling module is the most important functional module, which gets the result of conversion (12/14/16 bit) from analog signal to digital signal by successive comparison.
+The ADC sampling module is the most important functional module, which gets the result of conversion from analog signal to digital signal by successive comparison.

-The data processing module further processes the conversion result, including adding channel information.
+The result of the conversion is 12/14/16 bit, and the data processing module further processes the conversion result, including adding channel information, etc.

 The final data will be pushed to the back-end FIFO.